LambdaHack/LambdaHack/GameDefinition/PLAYING.md

 resides on the currently displayed level) and the shortened name of the team.
-Then comes the damage of the leader's weapon (but regardless of the figures, each attack inflicts at least 1 damage), after 'Calm' his current and maximum calm (composure, focus) and after 'HP' his current and maximum hit points (health).
-At the end, the personal target of the leader is described, in this case a monster, with hit points drawn as a bar.
+Then comes the damage of the leader's weapon (but regardless of the figures, each attack inflicts at least 1 damage), after 'Calm' his current and maximum calm (composure, focus, attentiveness) and after 'HP' his current and maximum hit points (health).
+At the end, the personal t arget of the leader is described, in this case a monster, with hit points drawn as a bar.

  and the length of the shortest path to the target.